 7.2a.2.3.1 Definition

 This IOC represents the group of ML entities, which can be trained and tested jointly and used to perform inference in a coordinated way.

+This MLEntityCoordinationGroup instance can be created by the system (MnS producer) or pre-installed.

 One ML entity may have dependencies on one or more of the other ML entities of the same group.